akwohlgenant/akwohlgenant.github.io/_posts/2020-07-08-kmeans_welllog_python.md

-I can extract the labels generated for the clusters and write them out to a NumPy array.
+I can extract the labels generated for the clusters and write them out to a NumPy array called 'clust_labels'.

 ```python